 Requires each farmed cervid to be identified by a distinct number that was not in use during the previous three years.
-Requires newborn cervids to be identified within 24 hours of birth.
+Modifies when newborn cervids must be identified.
 Authorizes the Minnesota Department of Natural Resources, as coordinated by BAH, to destroy cervids that are improperly identified or not identified.